sophieSpacee/Google-SSO/README.md

 * Your Google Client password
 * Your MongoDB URL

-Run

 ```console
 npm run dev
 ```

+Leave your backend server running, and open a new Terminal.

-Go to the Frontend folder and run
+3- Go to the Frontend folder

 ```console
 npm install